Buying guide☁️ Cloud Storage

 - Free 15 GB fills up fast with email and photos.

-Best for Apple Users: iCloud+
+Best for Apple users: iCloud+

 The catch: iCloud is meaningfully worse outside Apple's ecosystem.
 The Windows app is functional but clunky, the Android app is minimal, and web access is adequate but not great.
+If you're weighing the two head-to-head, our iCloud vs Google One breakdown goes deeper.

 Pros